hplieninger/ItemResponseTrees/README.md

 df1 <- select(df0, starts_with("E")[5:12])
 ```

-### Defining the Model
+## Defining the Model

 The model is defined by the following tree diagram.
 The model equations
 can be directly derived from the diagram: The probability for a specific
 category is given by multiplying all parameters along the branch that
 lead to that category (see also Böckenholt, 2012; Plieninger & Heck,
 2018).
+For example, the branch leading to Category 5 is comprised of the
-The resulting five equations are shown in the right part of the
+parameters (1-m), t, and e.
+The resulting five equations are shown in
-figure.
+the right part of the figure.

 <img src="tools/ecn-model.png" width="80%" style="border:0px;display: block;  margin-left: auto; margin-right: auto;" />

 In the ItemResponseTrees package, a model is defined using a specific
 syntax that consists mainly of three parts.

-1.  `Equations:` Therein, the model equation for each response category
+1.  `Equations:` Herein, the model equation for each response category
-    is listed.
-You can choose any parameter label you like, and I’ve
+    is listed in the format `cat = p1 * (1-p2)`, where `cat` is one of
+    the observed responses (e.g., 1, …, 5).
+Furthermore, `p1` is a
+    freely chosen parameter label, and I’ve chosen `t`, `e`, and `m`
-    chosen *t*, *e*, and *m* below corresponding to the diagram above.
+    below corresponding to the diagram above.
-2.  `IRT:` The parameters in the `Equation` (and also those in the
+2.  `IRT:` The parameters in the `Equations` (and also those in the
     figure above) actually correspond to latent variables of an IRT
     model.
 These latent variables are measured using a number of
-    items/variables and those are listed in this section using the same
+    items/variables, and this is specified in this section using the
+    same parameter labels as in `Equations`.
-    parameter labels.
-The format for this section is highly similar to
+    The format for this section is highly similar to the MODEL statement
-    the MODEL statement in Mplus: a semicolon is used after each
+    in Mplus: a semicolon is used after each definition; loadings
-    definition; loadings (discrimination parameters) can be fixed using
+    (discrimination parameters) can be fixed using `@`.
+The syntax below
-    `@`.
-The syntax below fixes all loadings corresponding to dimensions
+    fixes all loadings corresponding to dimensions *e* and *m* to 1
-    *e* and *m* to 1 corresponding to a 1PL or Rasch model, whereas all
+    corresponding to a 1PL or Rasch model, whereas all loadings
-    loadings corresponding to dimension *t* are freely estimated (i.e.,
+    corresponding to dimension *t* are freely estimated (i.e.,
     2PL-structure).
 3.  `Class:` Can be either `Tree` for an IR-tree model or `GRM` for a
     graded response model.